damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanical/README.md

 - **Comments:**

-  - *An architectural structure shall specify the component of the product such as mechanical component (motor shaft adapters, stepper motor, etc.), electrical component (DC motor, kit, resistor, etc.), etc.*
+  - *An architectural structure shall specify the mechnical components and their sub-components.
+For example, te mechanical component a robot consist:*
+   * Joint combinations
+   * Brackets
+   * Gear
+   * motor shaft adapters
+   * stepper motor
+   * Etc.
   - *An architectural structure can represent in the format a tree or graph by SysML or UML, etc.*

  ```

- It includes all of the components and their sub-components.

- - Architecttural representation of structure

- Moreover, documentation of components of design should provide the information to answer the question that include:
+Documentation of architectural component should provide the information to answer the question that include:

- -  How should provide/make the components (for example, kit, board, etc.)?
+ -  How should provide/make the components?
  -  Is it possible to buy the components?
- -  How to reproduce the device of electrical components?
+ -  How to reproduce the components?
  -  etc.
   ```